Seahawks offense stalls again in 24-10 loss in Kansas City - WHIZ News

 The downfall of the Seahawks over the past six weeks largely can be attributed to the downfall of their offense, where a series of injuries to their running backs — and now a broken hand for Lockett — have kept Smith from having much help.

+“It’s always good to have Tyler out there so all the attention’s not on me.
+So they’ve got to pick their poison,” said the Seahawks’ DK Metcalf, who had seven catches for 81 yards but had to work for every one of them.

-Seattle (7-8) briefly lost another Saturday when wide receiver Marquise Goodwin banged up his wrist.
+Seattle (7-8) briefly lost another player Saturday when wide receiver Marquise Goodwin banged up his wrist.
+And about the only bright spot was Kenneth Walker III, who ran for 107 yards, most of it during their failed second-half comeback.

+“He’s such a good player.
+We were just determined to go back out in the second half and make sure we’d find out,” Carroll said.
+“The guys up front did well.
+Everybody.
+The blockers were very efficient.”

-Without them, the Seahawks struggled to move the ball, punting on their first six possessions before finally getting a field goal before halftime that came largely as the result of two penalties on Chiefs defensive back Joshua Williams.
+Yet the Seahawks struggled to move the ball early, punting on their first six possessions before finally getting a field goal before halftime that came largely as the result of two penalties on Chiefs defensive back Joshua Williams.

 Even then, Seattle failed to punch into the end zone three times before sending Jason Myers out for the kick.